Determining the Number of Factors in High-dimensional Generalized Latent Factor Models: Joint-likelihood-based Information Criterion

 We consider multivariate data involving $N$ individuals and $J$ manifest variables.
-Let $y_{ij}$ be a random variable denoting the $i$th individual's value on the $j$th manifest variable.
+Let $y_{ij}$ be a random variable that denotes the $i$th individual's value on the $j$th manifest variable.
 Factor models assume that each individual is associated with $K$ latent factors, denoted by a vector $F_i = (f_{i1}, ..., f_{iK})^T$.
-We assume that the distribution of $y_{ij}$ given $F_i$ follows an exponential family distribution with natural parameter $d_j + A_j^T F_i,$ and possibly a scale (i.e. dispersion) parameter $\phi$, where $d_j$ and $A_j = (a_{j1}, ..., a_{jK})^T$ are manifest-variable-specific parameters.
+We assume that the distribution of $y_{ij}$ given $F_i$ follows an exponential family distribution with natural parameter $d_j + A_j^T F_i,$ and possibly a scale parameter $\phi$ that is also known as a dispersion parameter, where $d_j$ and $A_j = (a_{j1}, ..., a_{jK})^T$ are manifest-variable-specific parameters.
 Specifically, $d_j$ can be viewed as an intercept parameter, and $a_{jk}$ is known as a loading parameter.
 More precisely, the probability density/mass function for $y_{ij}$ takes the form

 where $b$ and $c$ are pre-specified functions that depend on the exponential family distribution.
 Given all the person- and manifest-variable-specific parameters, data $y_{ij}$, $i = 1, ..., N$, $j = 1, ..., J$, are assumed to be independent.
-In particular, linear factor models for continuous data, logistic for binary data, and Poisson model for counts, are special cases of model \eqref{eq:models}.
+In particular, linear factor models for continuous data, logistic factor model for binary data, and Poisson factor model for counts, are special cases of model \eqref{eq:models}.
 We present the logistic and Poisson models as two examples, while pointing out that \eqref{eq:models} also includes linear factor models as a special case when the exponential family distribution is chosen to be a Gaussian distribution.